FamilySearch/GEDCOM/attribute-event-requests/INDI-attribute.md

 Related proposals include

 - Tribe: *difference from Ethnicity not yet articulated*
+- Nationality: *difference from Ethnicity not yet articulated*
 - Clan: *difference from Ethnicity not yet articulated*
 - Heimat: a place, often as a disambiguation of family name or lineage.
 Ethnicity suggests group identity, not geography
 - Affiliation: generally an organized group by choice or appointment, while ethnicity generally indicates a broader culture my self-identification